cgmartin/CgmConfigAdmin/README.md

 Need to give clients access to website configuration settings?

-CgmConfigAdmin is a ZF2 module for managing settings via a single web page.
+CgmConfigAdmin is a ZF2 module for managing site-wide settings via a single web page.

 ![CgmConfigAdmin example screenshot](http://grab.by/g6Cg)